An organic and neutral Easter tablescape that has just the right amount of special touches for a memorable Easter holiday meal.

 Today’s question is, “Can I create a tablescape that isn’t filled with pastels and bright colors that still says Easter”?
 My answer?
 Why, yes – yes, you absolutely can!

-Next came the centerpiece where I used these fabulous open lanterns.
+Next came the beautiful centerpiece where I used these fabulous open lanterns.
 I purchased these a few months ago and shared the link to them in my newsletter.
-I hope you’re one of the fortunate ones who scored a pair as y’all bought them all!
+Hopefully you’re one of the fortunate ones who scored a pair as y’all bought them all!

 I contacted the company though and they informed me that there are more coming, but that they probably won’t arrive until July.
 Keep an eye on my Instagram stories because that’s where I’ll be letting you know that they’re back in stock along with a link for where to purchase.